 You may want to talk to your dentist or dental hygienist about electronic toothbrushes or the newer brushes that use ultrasound to destroy bad bacteria and debris.

-No matter how devoted you are to at home care, regular exams and professional teeth cleanings are critical.
-Checkups involve more than a quick peek at your teeth – your dentist will screen you for oral cancer, tooth decay and gum disease.
-Caught early, these conditions are far easier to manage.
+No matter how devoted you are to at-home care, regular exams and professional teeth cleanings are critical.
+Checkups involve more than a quick peek at your teeth – your dentist will screen you for oral cancer, tooth decay, and gum disease.
+These conditions are far easier to manage if caught early.

-Even people who are super-dedicated to good oral hygiene will inevitably miss a bit of plaque here and there, which can harden into tartar.
-Removing tartar is not something that you can do at home, without risking the chance that you’ll cause more dental damage with abrasive toothpastes, scraping and whatever other weird DIY dentist trick YouTube may be recommending today.
-Your hygienist will safely clean hardened dental plaque that’s impossible to remove at home, and any trapped debris.
+Even people who are dedicated to good oral hygiene will inevitably miss a bit of plaque here and there, which can harden into tartar.
+Removing tartar is not something you can do at home without risking the chance that you’ll cause more dental damage with scraping and abrasive toothpaste.
+Your hygienist will safely clean hardened dental plaque and remove any trapped debris.